Comments on Symplectic bipotentials arXiv:2410.23122: Introduction

+In a further email exchange. to my inquiry about when this letter will be published and why the editor keeps the article as original reseach, the editor informed me that: "As I stated, the letter will be published as soon as possible.
+The matter will then be closed as far as MMS is concerned.
+Any reasonable person would conclude by reading it that the paper in question is not original work."

 \paragraph{Acknowledgements.}The present version of the comments takes into consideration the published version of the article under discussion.
-I want to thank the Editor for sending me the pdf of the published article.
-There are almost no differences between the arXiv version and the published version and all comments apply to both.
+I want to thank the Chief Editor of MMS for sending me the pdf of the published article.
+There are almost no differences between the arXiv version and the published version and all comments apply to both \cite{hbgds} and \cite{hbgdspub}, as well as to the conference version \cite{hbgdspub2}.